When the heart weeps for what it has lost, the spirit laughs for what it has found. — West Africa

 3 – Grieving may never completely end, but we can clarify our intentions to achieve closure with old wounds and with those who are no longer with us.
 Unfinished business keeps us from focusing on future goals.
 Dropping some of that weight makes room for a new imagination.

 4 – Releasing emotions requires a safe space and a caring community.
-Since, say the Dagara, a person sick with grief sickens the whole village, grieving must be communal work.
-They would simply not understand when an American says “I just need to be alone with my sadness.”
-So we try to create and nurture community, even if only briefly.
+The Dagara say that a person sick with grief sickens the whole village, so grieving must be communal work.
+They would simply not understand when an American says, “I just need to be alone with my sadness.”
+Hence the need to create and nurture community, even if only briefly.

 5 – Having inherited a Western tradition deeply suspicious of the imagination, we know how difficult it is to let go.
 So we tell poems (recited, not read), guide meditations, name the past year’s dead, chant and build altars.
 Stories and grief songs from many indigenous traditions help pull us out of normal, emotionally restrained consciousness.

 6 – We must move the emotions.
 When ritual involves the body, the soul (and the ancestors) take notice.
 We dance our grief.

 7 – Experience tells us that things usually go in a certain way – toward resolution.
 But this is not church.
 “Radical ritual” is by nature unpredictable.
 We respectfully invoke the spirits, but we never know how or when the ritual will end.